 Our meal was washed down with a glass of Carrie’s new favorite drink sparkling rhubarb wine.
 To top off this amazing meal we had dessert.
 We don’t usually do dessert, but the food was so good here we just had to have some.
-We had sea-buckthorn (berries traditioanlly found in Eastern Europe) ice-cream, Laima chocolate and raspberries.
+We had sea-buckthorn (berries traditionally found in Eastern Europe) ice-cream, Laima chocolate, and raspberries.
 So good!

 Reservations are highly recommended.

 From Riga we took a bus (4 hours) north to Tallinn, Estonia.
 I traveled to Tallinn nearly 17 years earlier with my parents so this would be a great chance to see how much had changed.

 Disclaimer: This post contains affiliate links.
 We receive a small commission when you click on one of the links embedded and make a purchase.
 We are appreciative if you do as it helps us to maintain our website.